-A chemical flush should only take a few hours - it's all dependent on your central heating system type and the number of radiators you want to flush.
+A chemical flush should only take a few hours - it all depends on your central heating system & the number of radiators you want to be flushed.

 When the chemical flush has been completed, your engineer should be able to show how much your system has improved by measuring radiator temperature and comparing it to what it was previously.

 You'll feel the benefits immediately.